Vyxal/Vyxal/documentation/Interpreter.md

 | `AST.AugmentVar`     	| Push the value of the variable to the stack, execute the associated variable and pop that result into the same variable 	| 🟨 (execution of the element may have context variables set if the element is a lambda)              	|
 | `AST.UnpackVar`      	| Explained separately                                                                                                    	| ❌                                                                                                   	|
 | `AST.ExecuteFn`      	| Execute the corresponding function object and push the result to the stack                                              	| 🟨<br><br>`N` = function argument<br>`M` depends on how the function is called.                      	|

+## `AST.UnpackVar`

+When an `AST.UnpackVar` is executed, a depth map of each variable is created (so something like `[x|y|[z]]` will turn into `[["x", 0], ["y", 0], ["z", 1]]`).
+This is then turned into a ragged list that matches the visual structure of the variables.
+The top of the stack is then popped and molded to that ragged list.
+Variable names and corresponding values are then zipped into a single list of `[String, VAny]` using a method that can be seen as overlaying one list on top of another and pulling out pairs that overlap.